poyro/poyro/packages/docs/src/app/essays/unit-testing-a-legal-ai-app/page.md

 As discussed on Poyro's [guide for writing unit tests for AI apps](/essays/how-to-write-unit-tests-for-ai-web-app), there are a couple of different types of tests we'll need to write to measure our objectives:

 - [Code-Based Tests](/essays/how-to-write-unit-tests-for-ai-web-app#testing-generation-expected-values): For condition 1., given a test contract we can determine ahead of time the problematic substrings we want to detect with the help of a lawyer.
 We can then check our AI app detects the same substrings.
 - [LLM-Based Tests](/essays/how-to-write-unit-tests-for-ai-web-app#llm-based-tests): The conditions defined by objective 2., 3.a., and 3.b. require analyzing free text and evaluating open ended criteria.
-However, it's hard to write a code-based test that checks that a clause is understandable to a non-legal.
+However, it's hard to write a code-based test that checks that a clause is accessible to a non-legal.
 This is exactly the situation in which LLM-Based Tests are useful.

 We will be working from the example from the use case section.
 Here we can see the input and outputs 1. the substring to replace, and 3. the replacement clause: